List of AFL and AFC champions: Background

 The AFC champion is not necessarily the team with the best record in the regular season.
 Rather, the champion is decided by the AFC Championship Game (formerly the AFL Championship Game) as part of the post-season playoffs involving the teams with the best regular season records.
 The Houston Oilers won the first two AFL championships, in 1960 and 1961.
 The only other team to win two consecutive AFL championships prior to the merger was the Buffalo Bills, who won in 1964 and 1965 with future United States Congressman, HUD Secretary and Vice-Presidential nominee Jack Kemp at quarterback.
 After the merger, the first team to win three consecutive AFC championships was the Miami Dolphins in 1971 through 1973.
 The only team to win four consecutive AFC championships was the Buffalo Bills in 1990 through 1993.
 The New England Patriots and the Kansas City Chiefs are the only other AFC teams to win three consecutive championships, from 2016 through 2018, and 2022 through 2024 respectively.

-Through the 2024 season, the most AFL or AFC championships won by any team is eleven, by the Patriots, followed by the Pittsburgh Steelers, Denver Broncos, and Dallas Texans/Kansas City Chiefs, who have each won eight AFL or AFC championships.
+Through the 2025 season, the most AFL or AFC championships won by any team is twelve, by the Patriots, followed by the Pittsburgh Steelers, Denver Broncos, and Dallas Texans/Kansas City Chiefs, who have each won eight AFL or AFC championships.
 The Oakland/Los Angeles/Las Vegas Raiders have been the AFL or AFC runner up, as a result of losing the AFL or AFC Championship Game, a record nine times.
 The Steelers have been the runner up eight times, while the Los Angeles/San Diego Chargers have been the runner up seven times.

 The record for the most regular-season wins by an AFL or AFC champion is 16, by the 2007 New England Patriots, with a perfect 16-0 record, followed by the 2024 Kansas City Chiefs, who won 15 games in a 17-game season.
 The 1972 Miami Dolphins also had a perfect season, winning 14 games in a 14-game season, with a 14-0 record.

 Bill Belichick has won nine AFC Championships as a head coach.

 Bill Belichick has been the head coach for nine AFC championship teams.
 Don Shula and Andy Reid have each been the head coach of five AFC championship teams.
 Chuck Noll and Marv Levy each coached four AFC champions.

 Tom Brady has been the starting quarterback for nine AFC championship teams, more than any other quarterback.
 In addition, he was the starting quarterback for one NFC championship team, the 2020 Tampa Bay Buccaneers, for a total of 10 conference championships.
 John Elway and Patrick Mahomes were the starting quarterback for five AFC champions.
 Terry Bradshaw, Jim Kelly and Peyton Manning were each the starting quarterback for four AFC champions.
 Manning started in five championships for two different franchises, the Indianapolis Colts and the Broncos.